WEC-Sim/WEC-Sim/docs/user/getting_started.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In many cases, another user has had a similar issue before.
-Search the issues page for closed issues that relate to your current problem.
+Search the issues page and the below FAQ for topics that relate to your current problem.
 If these are related but not sufficient, tag them in your GitHub issue for easy reference of the development team and future users.